 Lifespan: Average 10-12 years in the wild.

 Origin & Distribution: Wildcats are confined to Scotland, north of Glasgow and Edinburgh, being absent from all of the Scottish Islands.
-They prefer areas with varied habitats on the edge of moor and, with pasture, scrub and forests.
-High mountains, where prey is scarce, and intensively farmed lowland regions, are avoided.
+They prefer areas with varied habitats on the edge of moor, with pasture, scrub and forests.
+High mountains, where prey is scarce, and intensively farmed lowland regions are avoided.
 In winter, bad weather drives wildcats into more sheltered wooded valleys.

 Diet: Rabbits, hares and small mammals are their principal prey, but quite large birds and animals freshly killed on the roads may also be taken.